A Novel Chinese Dialect TTS Frontend with Non-Autoregressive Neural Machine Translation: Experiments and Results

-We set the number of layers (i.e., Transformer blocks) of both encoder and decoder to one, set the model input/output $d_{model}$ to 300, and use the Word2vec pre-trained embeddings\footnote{The 300-dimensional word vectors are pre-trained from the Weibo corpus data in https://github.com/Embedding/Chinese-Word-Vectors.} to initialize the character input embeddings.
-Then we combine the embedding space of the source and target dictionaries so that a token can have the same embedding in both Mandarin and Cantonese.
-Other settings of the translation model remain the same as the original GLAT.
+Our model has one block of encoder and decoder and the input/output dimension $d_{model}$ is 300.
+Word2vec pre-trained embeddings\footnote{pre-trained from https://github.com/Embedding/Chinese-Word-Vectors.} are used to initialize the character input embeddings in training.
+The source and target embedding dictionaries are combined together so that same token would have same embedding in Mandarin and Cantonese.
+Other settings of the translation model remain the same as original GLAT.

-In the TTS experiments, we synthesize speech from Cantonese TTS with dialect TTS frontend with and without the translation module.
-For the backend, we use Tacotron \cite{wang2017tacotron} as the acoustic model and WaveRNN \cite{kalchbrenner2018efficient} as the vocoder, both of which are trained on our TTS dataset mentioned in Section 3.1.
+For the subjective evaluation of the TTS system, we use Cantonese TTS with and without the translation module for speech synthesis.
+Tacotron \cite{wang2017tacotron} and WaveRNN \cite{kalchbrenner2018efficient} are used as as the acoustic model and vocoder, both of which are trained on our internal Cantonese speech dataset.